-Residence Life staff and Public Safety staff work together on campus safety programs.
-Students are informed about basic safety information during their orientation process.
-General safety information is included in the student and employee handbooks.
+Residential Life staff, Public Safety, Student Activities, Office of Diversity and Inclusion, and the Title IX Office staff work together on crime prevention programming for students and employees.
+Students are informed about basic crime prevention information during their orientation process.
+Crime prevention information is included in the student and employee handbooks.
 The Director of Public Safety also sends out email advisory notifications to the community members when crimes are committed near the proximity of the campus.